-Tongue cancer, technically known as oral or oropharyngeal cancer, is one of the most common cancers.
+Tongue cancer, technically known as oral or oropharyngeal cancer, is one of the most common variants of this disease.
 That’s why it’s crucial to know the symptoms of tongue cancer in order to treat it as early as possible.

 In most cases, people with tongue cancer were lifelong smokers or drinkers.

-The statistics indicate that it appears in men more than women, and lately, the number of people with oral or oropharyngeal cancer has risen.
+The statistics indicate that it’s more common among men more than women, and lately, the number of people with oral or oropharyngeal cancer has risen.

 As with any disease, there are certain symptoms that appear that are indications of what is going on.
-If you suspect tongue cancer, these are some of first 5 symptoms of the disease.
+If you suspect you may be sick, pay attention to the following 5 symptoms of tongue cancer.

 However, please note that these symptoms are the most general ones and are not 100% indicative that you have cancer.